-- Starmount Academy of Excellence is always working to consistently builds a culture of caring, support, and focus on academic growth. - Starmount Academy of Excellence has strong community partnerships with local community and faith-based organization.
-They provide school uniforms, snacks and school supplies for our students and staff!
+- Turning Point Academy High School consistently builds a culture of caring, support, and focus on academic growth. - Turning Point High School continues to build strong community partnerships with Food Lion and other community and faith-based organizations.
+They provide financial support for our students and staff!